 All statements other than statements of historical fact included in this Form 10-Q including, without limitation, statements under "Management's Discussion and Analysis of Financial Condition and Results of Operations" regarding our financial position, business strategy and the plans and objectives of management for future operations, are forward looking statements.
 When used in this Form 10-Q, words such "may," "should," "could," "would," "expect," "plan," "anticipate," "believe," "estimate," "continue," or the negative of such terms or other similar expressions, as they relate to us or our management, identify forward looking statements.
 Factors that might cause or contribute to such a discrepancy include, but are not limited to, those described in our other SEC filings.
 References to "we", "us", "our" or the "Company" are to Capitol Investment Corp.
 V, except where the context requires otherwise.
 Such forward looking statements are based on the beliefs of management, as well as assumptions made by, and information currently available to, our management.
-No assurance can be given that results in any forward-looking statements made in this Quarterly Report on Form 10-Q should be read as being applicable to all forward-looking statements whenever they appear herein.
+No assurance can be given that results in any forward-looking statement will be achieved and actual results could be affected by one or more factors, which could cause them to differ materially.
+The cautionary statements made in this Quarterly Report on Form 10-Q should be read as being applicable to all forward-looking statements whenever they appear herein.
 For these statements, we claim the protection of the safe harbor for forward-looking statements contained in the Private Securities Litigation Reform Act.
-Actual results could differ materially from those contemplated by the forward looking statements as a result of certain factors detailed in our filings with the Securities and Exchange Commission.
+Actual results could differ materially from those contemplated by the forward looking statements at results of certain factors detailed in our filings with the Securities and Exchange Commission.
 All subsequent written or oral forward looking statements attributable to us or persons acting on our behalf are qualified in their entirety by this paragraph.